FlexyZ-xx/syrenvej-varmepumpe/README.md

 **Response includes:**
 - Total logins and commands
 - Activity for last 24 hours and 7 days
-- Unique IP addresses
 - Command type breakdown
-- Recent 50 logins with timestamps and IPs
+- Recent 50 logins with timestamps and user agents
-- Recent 50 commands with timestamps, types, and IPs
+- Recent 50 commands with timestamps and types

 **Clear Statistics:**
 ```bash